bigchaindb/site/_src/privacy.md

 ​
 If you want to contribute to the project, you must complete our [Contributor License Agreement](https://www.bigchaindb.com/cla) (CLA).
 We will store your completed CLA, including the personal information you include on it.
 We may use that personal information to contact you or to enforce the terms of the CLA.
 ​
-If you use the contact forms or CLA form on our website, the information you submit is collected by [Formspree.io](https://formspree.io/) and is subject to its terms and privacy policy.
+If you use the contact forms or CLA form on our website, the information you submit is collected by [Formspree.io](https://formspree.io/) and is subject to its [Terms](https://formspree.io/static/TermsOfUse.pdf) and [Privacy Policy](https://formspree.io/static/PrivacyPolicy.pdf).
 Note that Formspree.io only saves the most recent 100 messages.
 After that, messages are deleted.
-Formspree.io sends emails to us through Sendgrid.com in accordance with the [Sendgrid.com privacy policy](https://sendgrid.com/privacy).
+Formspree.io sends emails to us through Sendgrid.com in accordance with the [Sendgrid.com Privacy Policy](https://sendgrid.com/privacy).
 ​
 If you want to sign the CLA form or contact us without using these forms, you can email contact@bigchaindb.com.

+We use MailChimp for our newsletter, and the information you submit via our newsletter subscription form on our website will be transferred to MailChimp for processing in accordance with their [Terms](https://mailchimp.com/legal/terms/) and [Privacy Policy](https://mailchimp.com/legal/privacy/).
 ​
 ### How information is shared